charliemacquarie/sevenandahalf-web/README.md

 flask init-db
 ```

-Your site should now be ready to visit! https://192.168.1.153 in a browser on my network, yours may vary.
+Your site should now be ready to visit!

 ### Setup the secret key in the config file